bwasmith/Rhew-R-Pi/README.md

 This project walks through setting up devices, creating simple sensor readers, and storage of information.

-Much of the information provided was not created, is merely a helpful aggregation of sample projects and data sheets to aid with re-creating a project or serve as a reference.
+Much of the information provided was not created, it is merely a helpful aggregation of sample projects and data sheets to aid with re-creating a project or serve as a reference.

 Raspberry Pi code is written as Python scripts.